dtonhofer/prolog_notes/prolog_comparison_predicates.md

 false.
 ```

+On the other hand, if two terms are equivalent, then they will unify with a trivial MGU consisting in variable renaming.

-This is not arithmetic equivalence, but term equivalence:
+This is not about arithmetic equivalence!
+It is term equivalence:

 ```Logtalk
 ?- 1.0 == 1.